TheGeekOnSkates/breakaway-basic/manual.md

 GOSUB will move it to line 100, which will clear the screen.
 Then line 110 will tell it to go back to where it was before (so line 11).
 Then it hits line 20 and prints "Done."

-### REVERSE
+### REVERSE ON (or OFF)

-Resets the terminal's "reverse mode" on
+Turns the terminal's "reverse mode" on

+### RESET

+Resets all terminal settings to the default.
+Note that it doesn't clear any text (colored, blinking, reversed or otherwise) that was put there before - call CLEAR if you want a "blank slate".

 ### RUN